c3p0d4y/c3p0d4y.github.io/content/posts/SkulLocker.md

 ## Introduction

-SkullLocker  is a type of malwares that encrypts files on infected computers and demands payment for decryption. it spread thourgh the same techniques used by most of knowen malwares like phishing emails or malicious websites , software vulnerabilities.  it was discovered in 2016 and since then several of the ransomware have been found in the wild .
+SkullLocker  is a type of malware that encrypts files on infected computers and demands payment for decryption. it spread through the same techniques used by most of the known malware like phishing emails or malicious websites, and software vulnerabilities.  it was discovered in 2016 and since then several of the ransomware has been found in the wild.

 the malware could perform the following functions/techniques :
 * randomize file extensions with 4 char strings (  Program.RandomStringForExtension(4)))
-* Spread through multiple places under the name "svchost.exe" (trying to hide under a ligit process name)
+* Spread through multiple places under the name "svchost.exe" (trying to hide under a legit process name)
-* add RegKey   : SOFTWARE\\Microsoft\\Windows\\CurrentVersion\\Run  in $location using the key microsoft store
+* add RegKey   : SOFTWARE\\Microsoft\\Windows\\CurrentVersion\\Run  in $location using the Microsoft  store
 * locations :
 ```cs
 "\\Desktop";